Applied Blockchain Inc. (APLD) can excel with these strategies

 Are institutional investors increasing their holdings in APLD shares?

 The recent increase in stakes in APLD appears to be a result of several institutional investors and hedge funds increasing their positions.
-The company now owns 1,590,766 shares of the stock, with a value of $1.67 million, following the purchase of 1,590,766 additional shares during the last quarter.
-During the last quarter, the company picked up 1,471,350 additional shares for a total stake of worth $1.54 million, bringing number of shares owned by the company to 1,471,350.
+The company now owns 1,590,766 shares of the stock, with a value of $3.37 million, following the purchase of 1,590,766 additional shares during the last quarter.

 Leave a Reply